 (Clinical site for medical, nursing, pharmacy, technical and therapy students)

 At Pella Regional, we have elected submit financial details from our IRS 990 which reports financial assistance and other community benefits at cost and which EXCLUDE our Medicare shortfall and bad debt expense from our Community Benefit calculation.

 Community Health Needs Assessment and Health Implementation Plan Summary

 Community Health Needs Assessment Summary

 Pella Regional health Center participated in a community engagement project in 2014 to develop a plan for community health improvement efforts for the next three years.
 This project included a community health needs assessment with a survey, a review of secondary data analysis of health information and a town hall meeting coordinated by Vince Vandehaar, of VVV Research & Development Inc., an independent health research and consulting firm from Olathe, Kansas.
 The project also includes a health implementation plan to help guide the Pella Regional and area organizations in health improvement efforts.

 Key findings from the assessment include:

 - Pella Regional offers excellent emergency care

-View the complete Community Health Needs Assessment here.
+View the complete Community Health Needs Assessment (PDF) here.